freeCodeCamp/freeCodeCamp/guide/english/html/index.md

 title: The element specifies a title for the document

 body: The element contains the visible page content

+!--...--(Comment) : Comments are not displayed in the browser.

 h1: The element defines a large heading